OlivierZal/com.melcloud/README.md

 This app integrates MELCloud into Homey to control:

 - air-to-air heat pumps;
 - air-to-water heat pumps.

 ## Usage

 1. You need to have a Homey Pro.
-2. Install the app from the [Homey App Store](https://homey.app/fr-fr/app/com.mecloud/MELCloud/).
+2. Install the [MELCloud Homey app](https://homey.app/fr-fr/app/com.mecloud/MELCloud/) from the Homey App Store.
 3. Pair your devices!